skwakman/nodejs-maven-plugin/README.md

 ### Supported platforms

-The plugin currently supplies a NodeJS binary for the following platforms:
+The plugin supplies a NodeJS binary for the following platforms:

 * Windows (32 and 64 bit)
 * Mac OS (32 and 64 bit)